This article originally appeared on VICE Canada.

-With Vancouver’s weed policies changing in the summer I thought it quite good timing to have one final hurrah and make the most of Vancouver's lawless weed culture that surely, once legalized, won’t have any free birthday weed in sight.
-With the legalisation of cannabis approaching so too potentially ends the Vancouver dispensary as we know it—with shops having to seek new licenses and government-approved producers, as more and more regulations apply to the sale of cannabis in the city.
-So with the imminent end of the Vancouver kinda-legal-but-not-not-illegal weed party I wanted to get out there and make the most of the probably-flawed policies surrounding freebies.
+With Vancouver’s weed policies changing in the summer I thought it was a good time to have one final hurrah and make the most of Vancouver's lawless weed culture that surely, once legalized, won’t have any free birthday weed in sight.
+With the legalization of cannabis approaching, the Vancouver dispensary as we know it could come to an end—with shops having to seek new licenses and government-approved producers, as more and more regulations apply to the sale of cannabis in the city.
+So with the imminent end of the Vancouver kind-of-legal-but-not-not-illegal weed party, I wanted to get out there and make the most of the probably-flawed policies surrounding freebies.

 Lotusland Cannabis Club

-My friend Shannon and I met at Main street station on a depressing Monday morning and once anointed with her new birthday badge made from an old poster tube lid we hatched our plan to hit several dispensaries up Main Street all with the common goal: to score as much free weed as possible.
-Our first stop on our quest was E 16th Avenue to Lotusland, a fairly lowkey dispensary nestled between a Fido and a dental practise.
-I chose to let Shannon take this one on her own, so in she went and I was left curb side, side eyeing Shannon through the window so as not to draw attention to our scheme.
-Now there was something a little sketch about waiting on the street in the rain whilst my friend tried to score free weed inside but it still didn't feel anywhere near as uncomfortable as scoring drugs anywhere else in the world.
-If my memory serves correct the first time I picked up drugs in the UK I put on my seatbelt when I got in my dealers car and he asked me if I was “going somewhere.”
+My friend Shannon and I met at Main street station on a depressing Monday morning and once anointed with her new birthday badge made from an old poster tube lid, we hatched our plan to hit several dispensaries up Main Street all with the common goal: to score as much free weed as possible.
+Our first stop on our quest was E 16th Avenue to Lotusland, a fairly low-key dispensary nestled between a Fido and a dental practice.
+I chose to let Shannon take this one on her own, so in she went and I was left curbside, eyeing Shannon through the window so as not to draw attention to our scheme.
+Now there was something a little sketchy about waiting on the street in the rain whilst my friend tried to score free weed inside, but it still didn't feel anywhere near as uncomfortable as scoring drugs anywhere else in the world.
+If my memory serves correct, the first time I picked up drugs in the UK I put on my seatbelt when I got in my dealer's car and he asked me if I was “going somewhere.”
 The memory still makes me shrivel inwardly.
 So thank you Vancouver for making your weed culture so much less excruciating than buckling up in a jeep with the 18-year-old big dog of West London weed dealings.

-Across the street from Lotusland also on E 16th is Grateful Med.
-We knew it was a dispensary because in the window of the store was a 60+ year old lady rolling joints—I immediately felt a deep set respect for this woman; one, for being old and two for oozing these drug den-mother vibes like she could give us everything we wanted and more.
+Across the street from Lotusland also on E 16th is Greatful Med.
+We knew it was a dispensary because in the window of the store was a 60-year-old lady rolling joints.
+I immediately felt a deep respect for this woman—one, for being old and two for oozing these drug den-mother vibes like she could give us everything we wanted and more.
 She was like a happy weed yielding Cerberus guarding the gates of Hades and she welcomed us in with gusto.
 Inside was less like Hades; unless in Hades they offer free birthday joints on the regs.

 “It’s my birthday!”
 Shannon said as she pointed at the poster lid pinned to her top that had “it’s my birthday” written on it in sharpie; I immediately regretted forcing this onto her.
 The guy behind the desk informed us sadly that they no longer offer birthday giveaways.
 “We stopped that at the end of February,” he said, “but happy birthday,” he added.
 It was my turn to point at the badge.
 “Sorry, you’re one month too late,” he said.
 I think the DIY birthday badge was making him sad and he gave us an awkward shrug.
 A last plea to the sweet grandmother of the ganja in the corner and we conceded defeat—rules are rules.